xvrrr/AI-Creator/readme.md

 ## Config Settings
 ```
 #AI-Creator\environment\config\config.yml
-#Input your LLM API (Currently we only support third-party proxy that can use a variety of business models eg. OpenAI/DeepSeek/Claude)
+#Input your LLM API (Currently we only support third-party proxy that can use a variety of business models eg. OpenAI&DeepSeek&Claude)

 llm:
   api_key: